RockefellerArchiveCenter/dm-transfer-workflow/virus_scan.md

 4. Enter password used to sign in to the FRED
 5. Navigate to the directory containing the virus script: `$ cd /mnt`
 6. Run the virus checking script: `$ ./virus_script.sh`
-7. Enter the FA number, digital media id, and file extension of the disk image
+7. Enter the FA number, digital media ID, and file extension of the disk image
 8. End root session: `$ exit`

 ## Checking a Folder for Viruses